unibo-spe/spe-slides/content/12-multiplatform/_index.md

 > Research-oriented software development should maximise audience and impact, while minimising development and maintenance effort

 - Science requires reproducibility
-  * wide(r) user base is a facilitator for reproducility
+  * a wide(r) user base is a facilitator for reproducibility

 - The wider the community, the wider the impact of community-driven research software
   * more potential citations